BEFORE YOUR CAT’S STAY

 COSTS AND PAYMENT OPTIONS

 The cost for any treatment for feline hyperthyroidism is significant.
-The fee for radioiodine therapy is $1565, but it may be more if the hyperthyroidism is severe and/or if pre-radioiodine diagnostics have not been completed.
+The fee for radioiodine therapy ranges from $1,565 - $1,765, depending on how much drug is required to treat each patient (which also factors into the required length of hospitalization in the nuclear ward).
 This fee includes the radioiodine itself, the cost of hospitalization and monitoring, blood pressure measurements as needed throughout your cat’s stay, and any oral anti-anxiety medications or appetite stimulants required while hospitalized.
 Any additional treatments required during the hospitalization stay would result in additional fees.
 Boarding beyond the initial hospitalization period would also result in additional fees.
 While this is a higher upfront cost than other options, it is less expensive than other options over the lifetime of the cat.
 Radioiodine treatment generally results in fewer thyroid blood tests for the remainder of the cat’s life as well, which makes the treatment more cat-friendly from the patient’s point of view as well.

 We accept cash, checks, VISA, MasterCard, Discover, American Express, Android Pay, and Apple Pay